audacioustux/audacioustux/src/content/blog/distributed-workflow-automation.md

 Project Link: <https://github.com/audacioustux/scan-automate>

-So, the task in hand, was to automate some security scanning tools (e.g., rustscan, zap, etc.) - that can scale-out to multiple nodes if needed, and can be integrated with a web UI with an API endpoint.
+So, the task at hand was to automate some security scanning tools (e.g., rustscan, zap, etc.) - that can scale out to multiple nodes if needed and can be integrated with a web UI with an API endpoint.
 So the end workflow would look something like this:

-- A API server takes a request with a URL to scan, and a email address to send the report to.
+- A API server takes a request with a URL to scan, and an email address to send the report to.
-- The API server creates a singed JWT token of the scan request, and sends that to the email address, asking for confirmation.
+- The API server creates a signed JWT token of the scan request, and sends that to the email address, asking for confirmation.
-- The user clicks on the link, and the api server receives the confirmation.
+- The user clicks on the link, and the API server receives the confirmation.
 - The API server then triggers a Webhook (created with Argo Events EventSource) - in other words, triggers the workflow engine.
-- A Argo Event Sensor takes the event, parses the request parameters (e.g., email, scanners to use and their configurations, etc.), and triggers a Argo Workflow.
+- An Argo Event Sensor takes the event, parses the request parameters (e.g., email, scanners to use and their configurations, etc.), and triggers an Argo Workflow.
 - The Argo Workflow goes through some steps:
   - Runs the Scanners (containers) in parallel, and collects the results.
   - Generates a report (PDF) with the results (using Pandoc).